DedShalfey/XCTuner/README.md

-application for quick setup config
+﻿application for quick setup config